 Although taxpayers cannot individually appeal the duly adopted use values utilized to appraise their property, taxpayers are free to appeal the land use categories assigned to their acreage.
 See Mary Sue Haren (Polk County, Tax Years 1998-1999, Final Decision & Order, November 28, 2001) at 2 ("Taxpayers generally are given an opportunity to contest some of the use value formula components in the schedule after it is initially adopted.
-Ms. Haren's appeal is not a challenge to the schedule but rather to the land use categories assigned to her specific properties after the schedule itself became final."); see also Charles T. Alsup (Wilson County, Tax Years 1999-2000, Final Decision & Order, January 30, 2001) at 5 ("Based on Ms. Alsup's testimony and that of the county extension agent, we find . . . that none of the property should be classified as row crop or rotation crop land.); Mary Ann Womack McArthur (Sumner County, Tax Year 1992, Final Decision & Order, August 1, 1994) at 1-2 ("Although the taxpayer has ably presented a breakdown of the various actual uses of subject property showing that most of it is indeed used as pasture, it is the potential use of the land that governs how it must be graded for greenbelt classification, and the assessor has convincingly shown that the majority of the subject property is suitable for rotation use even though it is not currently used as such."); and Ben F. & Vera Morris (Franklin County, Tax Year 1985, Final Decision & Order, May 22, 1986) at 2 ("Since use and market value are based on different factors, a factor justifying a change in one of the values does not necessarily justify a change in the other.
+Ms. Haren's appeal is not a challenge to the schedule but rather to the land use categories assigned to her specific properties after the schedule itself became final."); see also Charles T. Alsup (Wilson County, Tax Years 1999-2000, Final Decision & Order, January 30, 2001) at 5 ("Based on Ms. Alsup's testimony and that of the county extension agent, we find . . . that none of the property should be classified as row crop or rotation crop land.); Mary Ann Womack McArthur (Sumner County, Tax Year 1992, Final Decision & Order, August 1, 1994) at 1-2 ("Although the taxpayer has ably presented a breakdown of the various actual uses of subject property showing that most of it is indeed used as pasture, it is the potential use of the land that governs how it must be graded for greenbelt classification, and the assessor has convincingly shown that the majority of the subject property is suitable for rotation use even though it is not currently used as such."); James O. Bratton, Trustee (Wayne County, Tax Years 2022-2023, Initial Decision & Order, February 15, 2024) at 8 ("To overcome the land grades properly established requires more than anecdotal evidence.") administrative judge continued that ("While [the] administrative judge did find a small portion of Mr. Bratton's testimony to be specific enough to satisfy his burden of proof as noted above, evidence from an expert would prove helpful in this type of case.").
+[The taxpayer has appealed this decision to the Wayne County Chancery Court]; and Ben F. & Vera Morris (Franklin County, Tax Year 1985, Final Decision & Order, May 22, 1986) at 2 ("Since use and market value are based on different factors, a factor justifying a change in one of the values does not necessarily justify a change in the other.
 The Assessment Appeals Commission also finds that the factors cited in the Commission's opinion for reducing the market value of subject land (steep land, susceptibility to flood and a drainage ditch) would not necessarily reduce the use value of the land.")